elifitch/whirlwind-tour-of-web-performance/lazy-loading/outline.md

 ## Intro
 * What lazy loading is.
+* We're taught that the most important thing is to minimize the number of requests, but this isn't always the case.
+It can be useful to load content on demand, as needed, just before the user needs it.
 * What we'll cover: lazyloading images, lazyloading main content, infinite scrolling

 ## Lazyloading images